onyeka-hub/Project-21/README.md

 - Credentials
 - And Kube Context

 Kubeconfig file is used to organize information about clusters, users, namespaces and authentication mechanisms.
-By default, kubectl looks for a file named config in the $HOME/.kube directory.
+By default, kubectl looks for a file named **config** in the $HOME/.kube directory.
 You can specify other kubeconfig files by setting the KUBECONFIG environment variable or by setting the --kubeconfig flag.
-To get to know more how to create your own kubeconfig files – read this documentation.
+To get to know more how to create your own kubeconfig files – read this documentation - https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/.

 Context part of kubeconfig file defines three main parameters: cluster, namespace and user.
 You can save several different contexts with any convenient names and switch between them when needed.

 ```
 kubectl config use-context %context-name%
 ```

 2. Generate the kube-proxy kubeconfig

 ```
 {
   kubectl config set-cluster ${NAME} \